everypolitician/webhook-manager/README.md

 Listens for events from GitHub and 3rd party apps using [EveryPolitician](http://everypolitician.org) data.
 Allows apps that use EveryPolitician data to submit updates to the data.

+The EveryPolitician Bot has [described how to use this service](https://medium.com/@everypolitician/i-webhooks-pass-it-on-703e35e9ee93).

 ## Installation

 Get the code from GitHub